opensearch-project/documentation-website/_security-analytics/threat-intelligence/api/monitor.md

 ## Search monitors

-Searches for an existing monitors using a query. <!----Are any query request body options supported----!>
+Searches for an existing monitors using a query.
+Any options or queries supported by the [Search API] are supported.

 ### Example request

 The following example request usings a match query with the monitor's ID to search for the monitor: